The A to Z of Randwick's History: Fast Facts

 as he felt strongly the need for such a recognition of Cook’s achievements and had become tired of Government tardiness

 in supplying one.
-The statue was restored in 2001 - this time by a willing Randwick Council.
-See RDHS Newsletters April
+The statue was restored in 2001 by Randwick City Council.

 Carlton: (122 Alison Rd, Randwick) is a large Italianate two-storey villa built about 1890 on a large block on the